dhuseby/did-git-spec/did-git-spec.md

 ### Authorship and Intellectual Property Rights

-### Data Interoperability Standards Management
+### Shared Overlay Repositories

 The Overlay Data Capture Architecture aims to be a universal tool for data interoperability.
-It provides for composable multi-dimensional schemas which can be dynamically linked to allow for data pooling and frictionless data sharing.
+It provides for multi-dimensional schemas which can be dynamically linked to allow for data pooling and frictionless data sharing.
 In the case of multiple parties wanting to work together to create standard schemas for a particular use case (an industry consortium standardizing product labels, for instance) but who don't necessarily trust one another, this method provides the ability to enforce a governance framework for managing a shared repository while not giving any one entity the keys to the castle.

 # Git DID Method